 Miami’s history and cool embodied in a Art Deco monument

-From the moment you walk into the storied Fontainebleau, past the million-dollar Ai Weiwei chandeliers and into the gold-columned Bleau Bar, you are immersed in the lore of Miami Beach.
+From the moment you walk into the storied Fontainebleau Miami Beach, past the million-dollar Ai Weiwei chandeliers and into the gold-columned Bleau Bar, you are immersed in Florida lore.
 Everything here feels like the Miami of your dreams, from the bow-tied tile floor — a tribute to hotel architect Morris Lapidus — to the waterside watering hole at La Cote.
 It’s not hard to envision 1950s high society descending the famous lobby stairway to nowhere, and the ghost of Frank Sinatra seems to whisper in your ear as you relax by the turquoise pool or take in the ocean view.

 Right on the beach, but not close to much